-St. Thomas High School requires all freshman and sophomore applicants take the Independent Schools Entrance Exam (ISEE) and/or the High School Placement Test (HSPT) and submit their scores as part of the application process.
+St. Thomas High School requires all freshman and sophomore applicants take the Independent Schools Entrance Exam (ISEE) and submit their score as part of the application process.

 Pre-registration is still required to take the test at St. Thomas High School.
 Please call the Admissions Office for a code to register.
 If not taking the ISEE at St. Thomas High School, please be sure to include St. Thomas High School as a score recipient.
 Our school code is #571055.

 Tuition for the 2021-2022 school year is $20,725.
 Tuition payments can be made annually, semi-annually or monthly.
 A non-refundable, tentative registration of $600 and a $500 non-refundable tuition deposit are due at the time of registration.
 All freshman will have an additional Camp Aquinas registration fee of $600.
 Tuition for the upcoming 2021-2022 year is officially set and announced in February, 2022.